Li Wenliang: Reaction

 The existence of Li's personal blog where he documented his discoveries was reported by the Italian newspaper La Stampa on 1 February.
 Li later responded that he did not know whether he was one of the so-called "rumor mongers," but that he had been admonished for claiming a SARS outbreak, which at that time was unconfirmed.
 The police punishment of Li for "rumor mongering" was aired on China Central Television, signaling central government endorsement for the reprimand, according to two reporters for the South China Morning Post.

 On 4 February, the Chinese Supreme People's Court said that the eight Wuhan citizens should not have been punished as what they said was not entirely false.
 It wrote on social media: "It might have been a fortunate thing if the public had believed the 'rumors' then and started to wear masks and carry out sanitization measures, and avoid the wild animal market."

 Li told Caixin that he had been worried the hospital would punish him for "spreading rumors," but felt relieved after the top court publicly criticized the police, and said, "I think there should be more than one voice in a healthy society, and I don't approve of using public power for excessive interference."

-On December 31, 2019, Yijun Luo, then deputy director of the Centers for Disease Control of the Ministry of Health and Welfare of Taiwan, was browsing the Internet when he discovered that an Internet user had posted a warning message from Dr. Wenliang Li about a new SARS-like virus, which alerted him.
-After researching the message, Luo Yijun considered it highly credible and initiated a series of epidemic prevention procedures, and at a press conference on April 16, 2020, Luo Yijun expressed his gratitude to Dr. Li Wenliang.
+On 31 December 2019, Yijun Luo, then deputy director of the Centers for Disease Control of the Ministry of Health and Welfare of Taiwan, was browsing the Internet when he discovered that an Internet user had posted a warning message from Li about a new SARS-like virus, which alerted him.
+After researching the message, Luo considered it highly credible and initiated a series of epidemic prevention procedures, and at a press conference on 16 April 2020, Luo expressed his gratitude to Li.

 Illness and death

 COVID-19 infection

 On 8 January 2020, Li contracted COVID-19 unwittingly while treating an infected patient at his hospital.
 The patient suffered from acute angle-closure glaucoma and developed a fever the next day that Li then suspected was coronavirus-related.
 Li developed a fever and cough two days later which soon became severe.
 Doctor Yu Chengbo, a Zhejiang medical expert sent to Wuhan, told media that the glaucoma patient whom Li saw on 8 January was a storekeeper at Huanan Seafood Market with a high viral load, which could have exacerbated Li's infection.

 On 12 January 2020, Li was admitted to intensive care at Houhu Hospital District, Wuhan Central Hospital, where he was quarantined and treated.
-He tested positive for the virus on 30 January and formally diagnosed with the virus infection on 1 February.
+He tested positive for the virus on 30 January and was formally diagnosed with the virus infection on 1 February.
 While hospitalized, Li posted a message online vowing to return to the front lines after his recovery.